ramonsuarez/ramonsuarez.github.io/content/post/fabric-notebook-error-xmlsyntaxerror-start-tag-expected-not-found-line-1.md

 I﻿f you get this error with a notebook that you have deployed or imported:

+1. Make sure that you have uploaded the files to import into the new lakehouse.
+2. Check if the Lakehouse for the notebook is the right one (you may still be linked to the lakehouse in the original Workspace)
-1. C﻿hange the Lakehouse to the one in the current workspace.
+3. C﻿hange the Lakehouse to the one in the current workspace.
-2. M﻿ake sure that the string of the relative URL of the file you are importing starts with ` /lakehouse/default/ `and that it ends with a `/` like this `/lakehouse/default/Files/file.xml/`.
+2. M﻿ake sure that the string of the relative URL of the file you are importing starts with `/lakehouse/default/ `and that it ends with a `/` like this `/lakehouse/default/Files/file.xml/`.
+If your Lakehouse is somewhere else just make sure that the path starts and ends with a "/".